-Garden State, Melbourne, Australia
+Garden State restaurant review - Melbourne, Australia

 While awash with compelling restaurants and bars, decent pubs in Melbourne's thriving downtown area have always been scarce.
 It makes sense then, why the newly opened Garden State has been welcomed with open arms.